wp-plugins/seedtag/readme.txt

 = Manual Installation =

 1. Upload the entire `/seedtagwp` directory to the `/wp-content/plugins/` directory.
-2. Activate seedtagwp through the 'Plugins' menu in WordPress.
+2. Activate seedtag through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==